fluent/fluent-bit-docs/installation/buildroot-embedded-linux.md

 /etc/fluent-bit/fluent-bit.conf
 ```

-Fluent bit is started by the `S99fluent-bit` script.
+Fluent Bit is started by the `S99fluent-bit` script.

 ## Support